Struggling with poor or bad credit and wondering how long does it take to rebuild credit? Read on.

 Good credit is a lot like trust — it takes years to build but can fall apart in minutes.

-But, having a bad or poor credit ranking isn’t the end of the world.
-If you’re simply willing to work hard to improve your credit, then you’ve already started.
-Now, you’re probably wondering how long it takes to rebuild your credit.
-The true answer is “it varies,” but we’re here to help you find your ETUGC (estimated time until good credit).
+But, having a bad or poor credit ranking doesn’t have to be forever.
+If you are willing to work hard to improve your credit, then you are already on the right track.
+Many people wonder how long it takes to rebuild a low credit score, and the true answer is “it varies.”
+That’s okay because we’re here to help provide some guidelines.What Impacts Your Credit History?

 What Impacts Your Credit History?

 There are many different factors in determining your credit worthiness (i.e. how risky it is to give you a loan).
-When deciding if they want to approve your loan or credit card application, lenders are especially interested in:
+When a lender decides if they want to approve your credit application, lenders are especially interested in:

 - Whether or not you’ve made past payments on time.